-Killam's GN&S Committee is responsible for contributing to the effective stewardship of Killam by assisting the Board in fulfilling its oversight of governance, nomination and succession matters.
-The GN&S Committee assumes general responsibility for developing Killam's approach to governance issues and applicable guidelines and makes recommendations to the Board in this regard for discussion and final approval.
-The mandate of the GN&S Committee is included in Appendix C.
+Killam's Governance and ESG Committee is responsible for contributing to the effective stewardship of Killam by assisting the Board in fulfilling its oversight of governance, environmental and social matters.
+The Governance & ESG Committee assumes general responsibility for developing Killam's approach to governance and ESG issues and applicable guidelines and makes recommendations to the Board in this regard for discussion and final approval.
+The mandate of the Governance and ESG Committee is included in Appendix C.